Preet Kaur Gill: In opposition

 In March 2019, Gill signed a letter supporting the People's Vote campaign for a second referendum on EU membership.

-Gill is the chair of the All Party Parliamentary Groups on Mentoring and for British Sikhs.
+From 2017-2024, Gill was the chair of the All Party Parliamentary Groups on Mentoring and for British Sikhs.
+In 2019, Gill successfully campaigned to amend the Offensive Weapons Act to protect the right of Sikhs to carry the Kirpan.

+Gill was re-elected as MP for Birmingham Edgbaston at the 2019 general election with a decreased vote share of 50.1% and a decreased majority of 5,614.

 Gill supported Keir Starmer in the 2020 Labour Party leadership election.
 She was promoted to Shadow Secretary of State for International Development following Starmer's election as leader.

 As Shadow Secretary of State, Gill initially shadowed Secretary Anne-Marie Trevelyan until the department was abolished in September 2020; since then she shadowed ministers of the newly created Foreign, Commonwealth and Development Office.
-She remained in the shadow cabinet following the November 2021 reshuffle, but her position was re-named Shadow Cabinet Minister for International Development and she joined the new shadow Foreign and Commonwealth Affairs team.
+She remained in the shadow cabinet following the November 2021 reshuffle, but her position was renamed Shadow Cabinet Minister for International Development and she joined the new shadow Foreign and Commonwealth Affairs team.

 In November 2020, Gill was elected Chair of the Co-operative Party Parliamentary Group of MPs.

-Controversy

-On 19 December 2021 Preet Kaur Gill, came under fire on social media over a tweet she later deleted that referred to a “Hindu terrorist” behind the act of violence at Golden Temple in Amritsar.
+On 19 December 2021, Gill was criticised by some social media users over a tweet she later deleted that referred to a "Hindu terrorist" behind the act of violence at Golden Temple in Amritsar.

 On 23 February 2023, The Guardian reported on comments Gill made in a WhatsApp group which appeared to undermine Sikh victims of sexual violence.
-Earlier that month, Sikh Women's Aid had published a report which found that two thirds of women surveyed had experienced domestic abuse, with many of the women criticising the inadequate response support given by community leaders.
-Gill was alleged to have accused the women surveyed of using "very dangerous language" and urged them to submit apologies to gurdwaras.
-A Labour spokesperson stated "though we cannot leak on leaked WhatsApp messages, Preet would never downplay abuse or violence".
+Gill was alleged to have said the women surveyed had used "very dangerous language" and urged them to submit apologies to gurdwaras.
+Following the report, Gill commented that she "worked with victims of abuse for twenty years" and "would never downplay the impact that abuse had on those victims."

+In the 2023 British shadow cabinet reshuffle she was replaced by Lisa Nandy, and Gill became Shadow Minister for Primary Care and Public Health.

+Gill is a member of Labour Friends of Palestine and the Middle East.

+In government

+At the 2024 general election, Gill was again re-elected, with a decreased vote share of 44.3% and an increased majority of 8,368.

+On 18 July 2024, Gill was appointed as Parliamentary Private Secretary to the Business Secretary Jonathan Reynolds.

+In October 2024, Gill introduced the Firearms (3D Printing) Bill to Parliament, to create an offence of possessing a blueprint for the production of a firearm by 3D printing.
+The provisions in Gill's Bill were subsequently adopted by the government as part of the Border Security, Asylum and Immigration Bill.

 Personal life

 Gill has been married to Sureash Singh Chopra, who is a social worker, since 2009.
 They have two daughters.
-Gill is Vice-President of the Local Government Association and a non executive director for the Spring Housing Association.
+Gill is vice-president of the Local Government Association and a non executive director for the Spring Housing Association.